cirosalzmann/my_repo/README.md

 ## Other

->* Curve of the evolution of the Hilary/ Trump vote prognostics over time
+>* Curve of the evolution of the Hilary/Trump vote prognostics over time